ExpediaGroup/graphql-kotlin/docs/schema-generator/writing-schemas/interfaces.md

 title: Interfaces
 ---

-Functions returning interfaces will automatically expose all the types implementing this interface that are available on the classpath.
-Due to the GraphQL distinction between interface and a union type, interfaces need to specify at least one common field (property or a function).
+Any Kotlin interfaces will be mapped to a GraphQL interface.
+Due to the GraphQL distinction between interface and a [union type](./unions.md), Kotlin interfaces need to specify at least one common field (property or a function).

-Abstract and sealed classes will also be converted to a GraphQL Interface.
+Abstract and sealed classes will also be converted to a GraphQL interface.

+> NOTE: [The GraphQL spec](http://spec.graphql.org/June2018/#sec-Interfaces) does not allow interfaces to be used as input.
+> This means that while it is valid Kotlin code to have an inteface as an argument, upon schema generation, an exception will be thrown.

 ```kotlin
 interface Animal {